Searching for amazing Things To Do In Lisbon with kids? Discover one of the world’s most incredible cities with this

 Martinhal Lisbon Chiado Family Suites

 If you’re looking for a great combination of apartment-style accommodations and hotel-style amenities, Martinhal Lisbon Chiado Family Suites should definitely be on your list.
 This Lisbon hotel and suite is located in Chiado and features a kids club and fully-equipped apartment-style amenities.
-You can find out the rates and availability of the Martinhal Lisbon Chiado Family Suites on Booking.com here or on Hotels Combined here.
+You can find out the rates and availability of the Martinhal Lisbon Chiado Family Suites on Booking.com here.

 Palacio do Governador

 Located in Belem, one of our favorite regions in Lisbon for kids is the posh Palacio do Governador.
 This regal-looking Lisbon hotel features family-friendly suites as well as a children’s pool.
 The gardens of Palacio do Governador are also a beautiful place for children to explore.
-You can find out the rates and availability of the Palacio do Governador on Booking.com here or on Hotels Combined here.
+You can find out the rates and availability of the Palacio do Governador on Booking.com here.

 Where To Eat In Lisbon For Kids

 Eating was one of our favorite activities in Lisbon.
 Portuguese food is rich and delicious.
 It’s also very affordable.
 One thing that western children will LOVE is french fries.
 It seems that everywhere we went, Portuguese french fries tasted exactly like McDonald’s fries.
 The similarity was uncanny!
 Now we generally detest eating at McD’s unless there are no other options.
 But it became a mission for us to try the fries everywhere we went to see if it was just a fluke or if all the fries in Lisbon were like that.
 But, beyond the french fries, the food everywhere we ate was delicious, chicken is especially well-prepared here.
 Here are a few of our favorite restaurants in Lisbon for kids.
 For even more options you can check out this guide to the Lisbon food scene.